 As an undergraduate I’d studied the history of science and technology.
 The book arts crystallized that inchoate interest, joining my love of books and reading to my fascination with historical craft and technique.

 I’ve bench-trained as a binder since 2001, first in workshops at the Center for Book Arts and elsewhere, then through private study.
-I hold an elected position on the executive board of the Guild of Book Workers and serve as volunteer editor of the Guild of Book Workers Journal.
-I also volunteer at the Metropolitan Museum of Art’s Sherman Fairchild Center for Book Conservation, Thomas J. Watson Library, where I work on the library's general and special collections, and on the museum's departmental collections.
+For ten years I held an elected position on the executive board of the Guild of Book Workers and served as volunteer editor of the Guild of Book Workers Journal.
+I also volunteered for many years at the Metropolitan Museum of Art’s Sherman Fairchild Center for Book Conservation, Thomas J. Watson Library, where I worked on the library's general and special collections, and on the museum's departmental collections.

 More at www.linkedin.com/in/caraschlesinger/.